Employee Advocacy: What’s in it For The Employees?

 Employee advocacy can help you expand your social media presence and build connections in your industry.

 Social media is an opportunity for you to showcase your knowledge to peers, but it can be very time-consuming to consistently curate content that’s relevant to your industry, while also doing your day-to-day responsibilities at work.
-Your employee advocacy program helps you with that by allowing you to pick and choose suggested content you want to share, edit the captions of the content you share on Facebook and LinkedIn, and promote posts on all platforms.
+Employee advocacy programs help you with that by allowing you to pick and choose suggested content you want to share, edit the captions of the content you share on Facebook and LinkedIn, and promote posts on all platforms.

 By showing off your industry expertise, you’ll build new connections on social media with industry peers.
 You’ll notice more people viewing your LinkedIn page and sending you connection requests on LinkedIn.
 You’ll see more engagement on your posts on all platforms and increase your number of followers too.
 Your new followers won’t just be anybody.
 They’ll be people in your industry you actually want to connect with.